golang/tools/gopls/README-TODO-Johan.md

   conditions.
 What we're doing now is adding diagnostics, and this is not a diagnostic.
 * Move test cases into `internal/lsp/testdata/invertifcondition`
+* Ensure the newly added test cases are run on `go test ./...`
+* Figure out how to run only our test cases
+  * `go test golang.org/x/tools/gopls/internal/lsp`